The rise of the Salvation Army

 - The monthly/weekly/bi-weekly magazine was full of revival reports and was used to stir up the comfortable.

 Before finishing I should point out that in my opinion, it was not just the Salvation Army model that brought it huge success.
 The enormous growth periods seem to coincide with an awakening atmosphere being over the land.
 I need to do a lot more research into this as it is not something that I have seen mentioned in history books so far.
-It seems that the Lord was doing something very special over the UK, on and off between 1873-1885, something which D L Moody also benefited from during his two visits here 1873-75 and 1881-4.
-(I am hoping to research this over the next two years)
+It seems that the Lord was doing something very special over the UK, on and off between 1873-1885, something which D L Moody also benefited from during his visit here 1873-75.

 Having said that, the Salvation Army seems to have been the only organisation (other than D L Moody) that took advantage of what the Lord was doing.
 Did William Booth and others recognise what the Lord was doing and stepped into it, or was he just obeying the word of God?
 I guess it does not matter.
 Whatever his reasoning, William Booth created an organisation that benefited millions across the globe, both spiritually and physically and I thank God for him.